John Nemec, VCSR Director

 Sarah Katherine Doyle, VCSR Undergraduate Fellow

-Sarah Katherine Doyle is a third year student at UVA and a double major in English and Religious Studies.
-Her concentrations in Religious Studies are in Christianity and Judaism and she is particularly interested in liberation theology.
-Outside of the classroom, Sarah Katherine leads the youth group at St. Paul’s Memorial Church on the Corner, is a Perkins Fellow with Theological Horizons working with Abundant Life Ministries, and is involved with the Young Women Leaders Program through the Curry School of Education and the Maxine Platzer Lynn Women’s Center.
+Sarah Katherine Doyle is a fourth year student at UVA and a double major in English and Religious Studies.
+Her concentrations in Religious Studies are in Christianity and Judaism.
+Outside of the classroom, Sarah Katherine leads the youth group at St. Paul’s Memorial Church on the Corner, is a Horizons Fellow with Theological Horizons, and serves as a mentor with Charlottesville Abundant Life Ministries working with high school girls.

 FORMER VCSR STAFF